-In 2015, the School will celebrate 75 years of groundbreaking research, exceptional teaching and dedicated service to people across North Carolina, the United States and around the world.
+For more than 80 years our school has been committed to groundbreaking research, exceptional teaching and dedicated service to people across North Carolina, the United States and around the world.

-Our mission is to improve public health, promote individual well-being, and eliminate health disparities across North Carolina and around the world.
+Our mission is to improve public health, promote individual well-being and eliminate health inequities across North Carolina and around the world.

 We bring about sustainable, positive changes in health by providing an outstanding program of collaborative teaching, research and service.
 We build, support and sustain a diverse, equitable and inclusive anti-racist* community, well-prepared to address 21st-century health inequities as we:

 - Educate the next generation of public health leaders;

-- Discover, test and disseminate solutions to health threats and problems;
+- Discover, test, disseminate and implement solutions to health threats and problems;

 - Translate research into effective practices and sound policies; and

-We are committed to diversity in our faculty, staff and students.
+- We are committed to diversity, equity and inclusion among our faculty, staff and students.

-We believe that public health is accountable and responsible to communities and should work collaboratively with them.
+- We believe that the Gillings School is accountable and responsible to communities and should work collaboratively with them.

-We believe that all people should be treated with dignity and respect.
+- We believe that all people should be treated with civility, dignity and respect.

-Students are the foundation for the school.
-We pride ourselves in having created a student-centered environment that gives students an unsurpassed educational experience with accessible, top quality faculty and staff.
+- Students are the foundation for the school.
+We are committed to a student-centered environment that gives students an unsurpassed educational experience with accessible, top-quality faculty and staff.

-Our students, faculty, staff and alumni are known for their leadership and dynamism as problem-solvers and their passion and enthusiasm for helping people live healthier lives.
+- Our faculty, staff, alumni and students are known for their leadership and dynamism as problem solvers and their passion and enthusiasm for helping people live healthier lives.

 - Our experience tells us that most public health solutions require interdisciplinary inquiry, broad partnerships and public engagement for constructive action.